microsoft/vasim/.github/pull_request_template.md

 ## Type of Change

-_Indicate the type of change by choosing one of the following:_
+_Indicate the type of change by choosing one (or more) of the following:_

 - 🛠️ Bug fix
 - ✨ New feature